cornell-ece2400/ece2400-docs/docs/ece2400-sec2-c-basics.md

 included the `stdio.h` header file which includes the declaration of the `printf` function.

+Let's now modify `colors-in.txt` to include each file three times:

+    #include "warm-colors.txt"
+    #include "warm-colors.txt"
+    #include "warm-colors.txt"
+    #include "cool-colors.txt"
+    #include "cool-colors.txt"
+    #include "cool-colors.txt"

+Rerun the C preprocessor and verify that the warm and cool colors are included three times.

+    :::bash
+    % cd ${HOME}/ece2400/sec2
+    % cpp -P -o colors.txt colors-in.txt
+    % cat colors.txt

-We will also use the C preprocessor to create _include guards_.
-An include guard is a way to ensure that the contents of a given file is only inserted into the output file once, even if we include it multiple times.
-For example, modify `warm-colors.txt` using Micro (or Geany) as
+While this is fine for plain text files, we need to be very careful about including the same C code multiple times when we are developing our C programs.
+If the compiler sees the same function defined multiple times it will cause a syntax error.
+More modern programming languages have built-in features to ensure code is only included a single time regardless, but in C we are forced to use the C preprocessor to ensure code is only included once.
+We will use a technique called _include guards_.
+An include guard will ensure that the contents of a given file is only inserted into the output file once, even if we include it multiple times.
+For example, modify `warm-colors.txt` using Micro (or Geany) as follows:
-follows:

-    #ifndef WARM_COLORS_TXT
+    #ifndef SEC2_WARM_COLORS_TXT
-    #define WARM_COLORS_TXT
+    #define SEC2_WARM_COLORS_TXT
      red
      orange
      yellow